 ETHIOPIS TAFARA Vice President for Corporate Risk and Sustainability and General Counsel

-Ethiopis Tafara is Vice President for Corporate Risk and Sustainability and General Counsel of IFC.
-In this capacity, he helps ensure that IFC takes a comprehensive approach to risk management and transaction approval.
-He oversees IFC’s management of transactional and portfolio risks and provides corporate leadership regarding environmental, social, and governance issues related to IFC projects.
-He also oversees IFC’s legal services and special operations.
+Ethiopis Tafara is a Vice President for Corporate Risk and Sustainability and the General Counsel of IFC.
+In this capacity, he is responsible for the organization’s legal and financial recovery operations.
+He also oversees IFC’s comprehensive approach to risk management and provides leadership for IFC’s environmental, social, and governance standards.

-Before joining the SEC, Mr. Tafara worked at the U.S. Commodity Futures Trading Commission as Counsel to the Chairman, and in the Chief Counsel’s Office of the Division of Enforcement.
+Before joining the SEC, he worked at the U.S. Commodity Futures Trading Commission as Counsel to the Chairman, and in the Chief Counsel’s Office of the Division of Enforcement.
 He started his legal career in the Brussels office of Cleary, Gottlieb, Steen, and Hamilton.